vaadin/framework/WebContent/VAADIN/readme.txt

 ------

 Themes may be edited freely.
-They contain static images, CSS, and layouts for Toolkit applications.
+They contain static images, CSS, and layouts for Vaadin applications.

 ---------------------------
 Building Custom Widget Sets